 "Scam artists aren't smarter than you.
 They're just more experienced."

-Here is a summary of tips that are presented at these seminars.
+Here is a summary of tips from these seminars.
 Selected presentations are available at the bottom of this page.
-See the Quick Links at right for contact information for you to get help or report suspected fraud.

 Common “Red Flags” of Financial Fraud:

 - Promises of no risk with high rewards/returns

 - Offers for a “limited time” only